Internet-Draft The GNUnet communicators August 2024

 PURPOSE

 A 32-bit signature purpose flag in network byte order.
-The value of this field MUST be XXXX.
-It defines the context in which the signature is created so that it cannot be reused in other parts of the protocol including possible future extensions.
-The value of this field corresponds to an entry in the GANA "GNUnet Signature Purpose" registry Section 8.
+The value of this field MUST be 33.
+It defines the context in which the signature is created so that it cannot be reused in other parts of the protocol, including possible future extensions.
+The value of this field corresponds to an entry in the GANA "GNUnet Signature Purpose" registry [GANA].

 SENDER PEER ID